Have You Ever Been SMiShed?

 9. Use public Wi-Fi carefully.
 You don’t want to use up all your data, but public Wi-Fi is inherently insecure.
 Try not to make transactions or transmit sensitive data while using it.
 Consider using a VPN service to encrypt data transmitted online.

-10. Download anti-malware for your mobile device.
+Download anti-malware for your mobile device.
 If you do happen to download a malicious app or open a malicious attachment, mobile anti-malware protection can prevent the infection.
-Take a look at the Best Antivirus Software and Apps 2023 from Tom’s Guide.
+Take a look at the

 It’s possible you may be reading this article on your tablet or smartphone right now.
 We know you use your mobile device all the time to accomplish many things.
 To sleep better at night, consider protecting this important mobile life-tool by being proactive about your mobile security!!